Using Bassoe Analytics

 Once you've clicked on the Wrong or missing data? link, you can edit the relevant fields.
 You can also upload images and files by clicking the Add more pictures or Add more images links on the right side of the page.

 Once you've finished editing, click on the Save information button at the top right of the page.
 Bassoe Analytics will then review the data updates and either approve or reject them.

-13) Contract and backlog overview
+14) Contract and backlog overview (available for Premium users)